carbonpanda/carbonpanda.github.io/_posts/2018-12-02-replacing-water-heater-switch-with-sonoff.md

    ![Sonoff with touch switch](https://carbonpanda.github.io/images/sonoff-touch-assembly.jpg)

-The Sonoff shall be able to turn on the light bulb by pressing the little push button, or by touching the touch switch.
-In addition, the Home Assistant shall also able to control it by calling service switch.turn_on.
+The Sonoff shall be able to turn on the red indicator light by pressing the little push button, or by touching the touch switch.
+In addition, the Home Assistant shall also be able to control it by calling service ***switch.turn_on***.

   ![calling switch.turn_on service](https://carbonpanda.github.io/images/ha-call-switch-service.jpg)